Fighting Back Against Antimicrobial Resistance

 To address these issues of grant funding, the Review proposes a Global Innovation Fund for antimicrobial resistance, endowed with 2 billion USD over five years.

-While there has been been progress on several of the Ten Commandments, Lord O’Neill continues to emphasize the dire need to tackle antimicrobial resistance,
+While there has been progress on several of the Ten Commandments, Lord O’Neill continues to emphasize the dire need to tackle antimicrobial resistance,

 “In the absence of a solution, antimicrobial resistance could, by 2050, cause 10 million deaths a year – which is far more deaths than cancer causes today,” he added, “One third of global AMR-linked deaths could stem from drug-resistant tuberculosis alone.
 Very worrying signs show that the rise of drug resistance is only set to worsen with time”